lbl-srg/soep/doc-design/source/softwareArchitecture.rst

      yShade,                                       !- FMU Variable Name
      1;                                            !- Initial Value

+For the Modelica coupling, these objects need not be declared in the idf file.

 For Modelica, exchanging variables with these objects will be done using a Modelica block that has only one input and no output,